jerabaul29/OpenMetBuoy-v2021a/README.md

 ## Coding environment

 I am using only Linux in the form of Ubuntu LTS distributions.
-Though the instructions here can likely be adapted to other distributions / OSes (possibly with the Windows Linux Subsystem or similar), if you want to use something else than Ubuntu 20.04 LTS or another modern Ubuntu LTS, you are on your own!
+Though the instructions here can likely be adapted to other distributions / OSes (possibly with the Windows Linux Subsystem or similar, see for example https://github.com/jerabaul29/OpenMetBuoy-v2021a/issues/53 ), if you want to use something else than Ubuntu 20.04 LTS or another modern Ubuntu LTS, you are on your own!
 Also, some of the PlatformIO building flags rely on using a Linux system.
 These could be adapted to also work on Windows, but I am not interesed in spending the time to get it to work at the moment on neither Windows not MacOS (but contributions can be welcome).

 ## About the "legacy" vs "rewrite" firmwares